thunder-engine/thunder-doc/reference/input.rst

 Description
 -----------

-The interface to inpust system of Thunder Engine.

 Use this class to get information from the inpute devices, like mouse, keyboard, joystick and etc.

 Note: All input data updates once per frame during Engine::update() method.